dd9jn/rfc4880bis/crypto-refresh.md

 If the output size of the chosen hash is larger than the number of bits of q, the hash result is truncated to fit by taking the number of leftmost bits equal to the number of bits of q.
 This (possibly truncated) hash function result is treated as a number and used directly in the DSA signature algorithm.

-### Version 4 and 5 Signature Packet Formats
+### Version 4 Signature Packet Format

-The body of a V4 or V5 Signature packet contains:
+The body of a V4 Signature packet contains:

 - One-octet version number.
-  This is 4 for V4 signatures and 5 for V5 signatures.
+  This is 4 for V4 signatures.

 - One-octet signature type.